 Select a an exam type

-Applicant will normally be considered for admission if they have achieved an educational level equivalent to an honours degree in the broad fields of arts and humanities or the specific fields of science and technology studies, computer science, data science, computing, a joint computer sciences and arts/humanities degree, or a closely related subject.
-We also welcome application from a creative disciplines with substantial computational practice.
+An applicant will normally be considered for admission if they have achieved an educational level equivalent to an honours degree in either the broad field of science and technology studies, computer science, data science, computing, a joint computer sciences and arts/humanities degree, or a closely related subject.
+Or, from a creative discipline with substantial computational practice such as:

 Students living in